raspberrypilearning/catch-the-dots/en/step_3.md

 ```

 --- /task ---

-The code you just wrote chooses either `-180` or `180` for the x and y positions, meaning that each clone starts in one corner of the stage.
+This new code chooses either `-180` or `180` for the x and y positions, meaning that each 'dot' sprite clone starts in a corner of the Stage.

 --- task ---
 Test your project.
-You should see lots of red dots appear in each corner of the screen, and move slowly towards the controller.
+You should see red dots appear in the corners of the Stage and move slowly towards the controller.

 ![screenshot](images/dots-red-test.png)
 --- /task ---